the-ninja-turtles/turtle/STYLE-GUIDE.md

 ## Files

-* Do not end a file with any character other than a newline.
+* Always end a file with a newline character.
 * Always end lines with \n and never with \r\n.
 * See http://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/ for more details.